twisttaan/StickJump/README.md

 > Not in any order, prob not spelled right, rushed just to have some level of time organization

-- [ ] Game loop, spawning in pillars
+- [ ] Game loop, spawning in pillars randomly vertically
-- [ ] Pillar script, make pillars move right to left
+- [x] Pillar script, make pillars move right to left
 - [ ] Character Rig
 - [ ] Character Controls
 - [ ] Game center leaderboard